 Logan Jarrell asked Andrew Shumway to speak to the issue he found with using Poll Everywhere for voting.

 Andrew Shumway said he was blown away by the enthusiasm at the first Senate meeting.
-He recommended that GPSS not display live results of any vote so that senators are not influenced by the majority’s voting behavior, and asked if there was a way to make Poll Everywhere only count the votes of registered Senators.
+He recommended that GPSS not display live results of any vote so that Senators are not influenced by the majority’s voting behavior, and asked if there was a way to make Poll Everywhere only count the votes of registered Senators.
 He asked if any of the Executive Committee members knew how to only count the votes of registered Senators and offered to ask Jackie Wong, who ran Poll Everywhere for the past two years.

 Logan Jarrell said he knew how to do it.
-He said it involved making senators registered participants and that the Senate meetings were already like that because Poll Everywhere requires people to sign in with their UW credentials.
+He said it involved making Senators registered participants and that the Senate meetings were already like that because Poll Everywhere requires people to sign in with their UW credentials.
 Poll Everywhere currently only counts votes from Senators and Officers.
 He said it was a relatively streamlined process, but that GPSS needed to finalize the Senate roster.
 He said that he and Gina Rome, the Administrative Specialist, have made good progress on finalizing the Senate roster.
 He asked everyone how they felt about seeing live results for Senator voting.
 He said that this issue was brought up in the past and GPSS had already talked about integrating Poll Everywhere.

 Julia Overfelt asked if GPSS could display the number of people responding, but hide how they responded.
 She said it would strike the balance between showing people that it was time to vote but not swaying anyone’s judgement by seeing results.